 Tbilisi Botanical Garden is a great place to unwind from your walks in the old town.
 The garden becomes really beautiful from the end of April, when the trees start to blossom.
 Spread across 128ha (52 acres) of land, the garden features more than 3,500 kinds of plants, both from the country and the world.
 Here, you can explore various pavilions, a few waterfalls, mounting bridges and more.

 The territory of the current Tbilisi Botanical Garden used to belong to a royal garden back in the day.
 However, it transformed into a series of arboretums over the decades.
 The estimated date of its foundation is 1845, making it one of the oldest botanical gardens from the post-Soviet era.

 Visit the two must-see museums in Tbilisi

 Even though Tbilisi is home to many different museums, there are two that you need to visit during your trip.
-One is the Archaeological Treasury, which displays valuable goldsmith artifacts that were discovered during an archaeological expedition across the country.
-For those who are interested in art, pay a visit to the National Gallery to admire paintings from distinguished Georgian artists of the 20th century, including Niko Pirosmanashvili, Lado Gudiashvili, and David Kakabadze.
+One is the Archaeological Treasury, which displays valuable goldsmith artefacts that were discovered during an archaeological expedition across the country.
+For those who are interested in art, pay a visit to the National Gallery to admire paintings from distinguished Georgian artists of the 20th century, including Niko Pirosmanashvili, Lado Gudiashvili and David Kakabadze.

-Attend New Wine Festival in Tbilisi
+Attend the New Wine Festival in Tbilisi

 Pay a visit to the former capital of Georgia

 Mtskheta is the former capital of Georgia and one of the oldest cities in the country.
-Listed as a UNESCO World Heritage Site, the city is relatively small, making for a perfect day-trip from Tbilisi.
+Listed as a Unesco World Heritage site, the city is relatively small, making for a perfect day trip from Tbilisi.

 Explore Georgia’s popular wine region